wp-plugins/eg-attachments/readme.txt

 == Changelog ==

+= Version 1.3.1 - July 18th, 2009 =
+* Bug fix:
+	* Auto-shortcode displays attachments evenif post is password protected
+* Other change
+	* Changes on internal libraries

 = Version 1.3.0 - June 22th, 2009 =
 * Bug fix
 	* All users can use the EG-Attachments button in the TinyMCE editor.

 = Version 1.2.9 - June 20th, 2009 =
 * Bug fix: